 Market interest rates could remain flat and rise slowly towards the second half of the year.
 The Government is likely to increase its borrowing program to repay previously taken loans, and also spend on its proposed development programs of infrastructure and employment generation.
-Taking these factors into account the Fund is currently invested in short term Treasury Bill Repurchase Agreements.
-The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.
+Taking these factors into account the Fund is currently invested in short term, Repurchase Agreements and Corporate paper.
+The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objectives.